apaivinen/spo-page-translation-flows/README.md

 1. **Add AI Translation Disclaimer**

-    - Adds a new section to the page with a translated notice that the page was automatically translated by AI.
+    - Adds a new section to the page with a translated info text,
+    the page was automatically translated by AI.

 1. **Translate and Update Page Title**